Vaudhu

 Vaudhu is a 1993 Maldivian drama film written and directed by Yoosuf Rafeeu.
 Produced by Ibrahim Dawood under Bukhari Films, the film stars Yoosuf Rafeeu and Mariyam Shakeela in lead roles.
+The film was an unofficial remake of Raj Kapoor's romantic drama film Bobby (1973).

 Premise

 Afzal (Yoosuf Rafeeu), a young man from a wealthy family returns to the Maldives for a study-break and meets Fazla (Mariyam Shakeela), daughter of Shareefa (Sithi Fulhu), the woman who worked as a servant in his house during his childhood.
 Afzal invites Fazla for a celebration party being hosted for him to which Fazla did not appear noting the difference in their societal standards.
 Afzal starts an affair with Fazla while his mother disapproves the relationship and arranges his marriage with another girl from a reputed family, Sheryna.